vitaliyshvarz/jest-coverage-guard/README.md

 #### Config options

 * **`appRootRelativeToGitRepo`**  - path to your application source code !important: this path should be relative to git repository root and not to CWD
-* **`excludeKeywords`** - keywords that will be used to skip a file from check.
+* **`excludeKeywords`** - keywords that will be used to skip files from check.
 If a file contains one of the keywords the coverage check script will ignore it.
 * **`featureNameRegExp`** - patterns to search commits by commit message.
-The script assumes that you are adding an issue/ticket number at the the beginning in of each commit message and you branch name, for example branch "feature/PROJECT-A-add-button" is having commit messages with like this "PROJECT-A: fixed type in btn"
+The script assumes that you are adding a prefix to the beginning of each commit message + this prefix should be in the branch name, for example branch "feature/PROJECT-A-add-button" is having commit messages like: "PROJECT-A: fixed type in btn"

-   - [body](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions): regexp body that should match you issue name pattern, for example: `"body": "POJECT-A-[0-9]+"`, or for multiple issue name patterns: `"body": "(POJECT-A|POJECT-B)-[0-9]+"`.
+   - [body](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions): regexp body that would match you issue name pattern, for example: `"body": "POJECT-A-[0-9]+"`, or for multiple issue name patterns: `"body": "(POJECT-A|POJECT-B)-[0-9]+"`.

    - [flags](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions#Advanced_searching_with_flags): search flags, for example `"flags": "g"` will look for matches globally in branch name and in commit messages.